armory/docs/content/en/scale-agent/tasks/agent-vault.md

 ## {{% heading "prereq" %}}

-* This guide is for experienced Kubernetes and Armory Enterprise users.
+* This guide is for experienced Kubernetes and Armory CD users.
 * You have read the Armory Scale Agent [overview]({{< ref "scale-agent" >}}).

 ## Authenticate Agent with Vault

-The Armory Agent is compatible with properties Armory Enterprise uses for [storing secrets in HashiCorp Vault]({{< ref "secrets-vault" >}}).
+The Armory Agent is compatible with properties Armory CD uses for [storing secrets in HashiCorp Vault]({{< ref "secrets-vault" >}}).
 You put configuration in `armory-agent.yaml` in the `secrets.vault.*` section.
-You refer to Vault secrets using the same syntax you use in configuring secrets for Armory Enterprise.
+You refer to Vault secrets using the same syntax you use in configuring secrets for Armory CD.
 See the [Referencing Secrets section]({{< ref "secrets-vault#referencing-secrets" >}}) for details.

 This is an example of what the [Kubernetes service account]({{< ref "secrets-vault#1-kubernetes-service-account-recommended" >}}) configuration looks like in Agent, using an `encryptedFile:` reference for `kubeconfigFile`: